 Here, Ann introduces the new series and tells us about her inspiration for writing it and what we can expect from Detective Matthew Venn.

-What is the premise of the new book?
+What is the premise of The Long Call?

 Ann: ‘The new series features Inspector Detective Matthew Venn but I hope it will be more of an ensemble piece so we find out a little bit more about his colleagues, Jen Rafferty, who’s a scouser who has escaped an abusive marriage and moved down to North Devon, and very much local boy Ross May.